psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > J. P. OWEN.

-With Mr Owens now having finished making his case, how was Mr hartland to respond?
+With Mr Owen having finished making his case, how was Mr Hartland to respond?